 Don’t forget your sunscreen

 It is an absolute must if you are going to brave Bali with kids.
 Just start putting it on as soon as you plan to go outside even if you are not even heading to the beach.
 The sun is super hot and I found that even with my darker skin I burnt quite easily.
 Willow and Mark are both redheads so they need to put sunscreen on continuously throughout the day.
 Even when we were under the umbrella they can become

-Like many Australian beaches there are life guards that patrol the beach and look out for dangerous condidtions.
+Like many Australian beaches there are lifeguards that patrol the beach and look out for dangerous conditions.
 They know the beach well and really do look out for you.
-It is not their job to baby-sit your children at Kuta beach though so do not leave them unattended there.
+It is not their job to babysit your children at Kuta beach though so do not leave them unattended there.
 They also have the same red and yellow flags so if you are not a great swimmer you need to be where these guys are.

-Should you visit Kuta Beach Bali with kids?
+Should you visit Kuta Beach Bali with your kids?

 How to get to Bali

 - Ngurah Rai International Airport services flights in and out of Bali.
 The airport is located in the south of Bali and very near most of Bali’s main tourist areas.
 In 2018 the airport handled over 23 million passengers Search Bali flights with Kiwi.com

 - Being an island you can get to Bali by ferry from Java.
 The ferry that transfers between Ketapang in Java and Gilimanuk in Bali is a great way to cross the Bali Strait.
 Ferries operate 24 hours a day every 15-20 minutes, weather permitting.

 The whole Bali tourism industry is built around locals who work as drivers.
 You will be able to hire a driver and car for a day from around $ 40 USD / $60 AUD.
 If you want to make a short trip to the beach or shops your best bet is to use GRAB (The Asian Uber) or a Blue Bird Taxi.
 If using the Taxi always book it through the app or negotiate the price first, Taxi rip-offs. are common.